 When you are moving data from one database to another, it is often useful to perform transformations on the metadata for remapping storage between tablespaces or redefining the owner of a particular set of objects.
-This is done using the following Data Pump Import parameters:

 Data Pump can employ multiple worker processes, running in parallel, to increase job performance.
-Use the

 PARALLEL parameter to set a degree of parallelism that takes maximum advantage of current conditions.
 For example, to limit the effect of a job on a production system, the database administrator (DBA) might want to restrict the parallelism.
 The degree of parallelism can be reset at any time during a job.
 For example,